YangPiCui/ErgonomicVerticalKeyboard/EVKVersions/EVK_v0.1.0/Case/README.md

 # Case Design
 I have previously outlined the [design process](https://github.com/YangPiCui/ErgonomicVerticalKeyboard/tree/master/EVKVersions/EVK_v0.0/Case#siemens-nx-modelling) with Siemens NX in EVK v0.0.
 Since then, I have found that
 * A circular keywell works better.
-Our hands, not just our fingers, should move during typing.
+Our hands, not just our fingers, should also move while typing.
 * A thumbrest is unnecessary.
 A free thumb is a more comfortable thumb.
 Below summary is based on EVK v0.1.2

 ### Set the Tolerances